SolaceProducts/solace-services-info/README.md

 ## Manifest Load Order and Expected Formats

-The credentials loader for Solace Messaging services works in two phases:
+The credentials loader for Solace PubSub+ services works in two phases:
 1. Fetch the raw JSON manifest from the application's environment as per a predefined lookup order.
 2. Marshal the raw JSON manifest into one or more `SolaceServiceCredentials`.